Top 50 Best Symbolic Tattoos For Men

-A tattoo can be one of the most meaningful decisions ever made by you.
+A tattoo can be one of the most meaningful personal decisions you ever make.
 When you are planning your new piece of artwork, it is a wise idea to look deeper than the initial image.

-There are a wide range of symbolic designs.
-From the ancient religions and histories that set the founding blocks of the world, to the infant ideas and culture of today, there is something for all.
+There are a wide range of symbolic tattoo ideas for men.
+From ancient religion and histories that set the foundation of the world, to the contemporary culture of today there are inspirational and significant options for everyone.

 In the times of Ancient Egypt, this image represented eternal life in the underworld that existed after death.
 Some have also taken it to represent the god of the sun.